oneapi-src/oneDAL/docs/source/api/spmd/overview.rst

 ``oneapi::dal::spmd::preview`` namespace and are available via inclusion of the header file from specified backend.

-SPMD distributed model is consist of the the following components:
+SPMD distributed model consists of the the following components:

 1. Additional ``train``, ``infer`` and ``compute`` methods that accept ``communicator`` object as the first parameter.
 Those methods are expected to be called on all ranks to start